Artemis21/polyfantribes/tribes/armada.md

 ![author](https://img.shields.io/badge/author-THomez%233628-%237289DA)

-*The Armâda are the masters of the Sea's of the square and there is no water too hard for them to conquer.*
+*The Armâda are the masters of the seas of the square and there is no water too hard for them to conquer.*

 ---

 The Armâda start with the 'Sailing' tech.

-### Their spawn rates:
+### Spawn Rates

 Water: 50%
 Land: 10%